RealtyOffer/realty-offer-frontend/src/pages/frequently-asked-questions.md

         territory into multiple cities.
 Restrictions do apply.

+        Agents can choose to subscribe to multiple cities.
+Each city is assigned a cost based on its size and population density.

         Our consultants are on stand-by to discuss any questions you might have.
     - question: How does my freemium subscription work?
       answer: >-